Suicide Among Veterans

 - Mental health conditions like anxiety disorder, manic-depressive disorder, depression, post-traumatic stress disorder (PTSD), and traumatic brain injury (TBI).

-Connection between Substance Abuse and Veteran Suicide Risk
+Connection between Substance Misuse and Veteran Suicide Risk

-Alcohol and substance abuse can play a particularly and significant role in the increased risk of suicide.
-In fact, veterans that abuse drug or alcohol are over twice as likely to die by suicide than other veterans.10 In general, people abusing drugs and alcohol are more likely:11
+Alcohol and substance misuse can play a particularly and significant role in the increased risk of suicide.
+In fact, Veterans who misuse drugs or alcohol are more than twice as likely to die by suicide than other Veterans.8 In general, people misusing drugs and alcohol are more likely:9

 - To be depressed.